 Grip

 For those of you that know handguns, you know the grip is a big deal.
 Even a slight difference in shape or texture can make a huge difference in your feel of the firearm.
-When looking at these two firearms, there is a slight difference in the shape of the stock.
-In the 92FS, you will notice that the handle is narrower.
-This gives it a more distinguished arc as the handle approaches the beavertail.
-For those that do not know the term, the beavertail is the flared end underneath the hammer.
-The M9 has a wider stock with no noticeable arc.
+When comparing these two firearms, a notable distinction lies in their grip configurations.
+In the 92FS, you’ll observe a narrower handle that forms a distinct arc towards the beavertail.
+For those unfamiliar, the beavertail refers to the flared end beneath the hammer.
+In contrast, the M9 features a broader grip with a less pronounced arc.

 Markings

 I don’t focus on small details like the markings.
 But when reviewing the 92FS versus the M9 there is not a long list of differences.
-The Beretta M9 is the primary sidearm for the US military.
-Because of this, each gun is stamped “U.S. 9mm M9 Beretta U.S.A”.
-The serial number is stamped on the other side of the weapon.
-On the Beretta 92FS, the country of origin is imprinted with the serial number stamped below.
-Then on the other side, you will find the stamp “MOD.
-92FS-CAL 9MM Parabellum”.
-These are small differences.
-But knowing that the M9 is utilized in the military versus the civilian, some people care about these markings.
+The Beretta M9 serves as the primary sidearm for the US military, hence each gun is stamped with “U.S. 9mm M9 Beretta U.S.A.” on one side and the serial number on the other.
+In contrast, the Beretta 92FS displays the country of origin with the serial number below and “MOD.
+92FS-CAL 9MM Parabellum” on the opposite side.
+These distinctions may seem minor, but they matter to those aware of the M9’s military use compared to civilian models.

 Accuracy

 This isn’t a difference but worth mentioning.
 The actual test for a tactical gun’s usefulness would be at the shooting range.
-The M9 is quite accurate on the firing range and is a fantastic performer.
-Both the M9 and 9FS can fire 10-shot groups of 3” or less at a distance of approximately 50 meters.
-Official testing criteria.
-That’s about 55 yards with reliability and accuracy.
-This level of match-grade precision is astounding.
-Beretta ensures consistent performance shot after shot.
-It gives the 92FS and M9 exceptional accuracy.
-Other high-end handguns can only attain this degree of precision with time-consuming and expensive upgrades.
-Without a doubt, these pistols are extremely accurate right out of the box!
+The M9 proves to be highly accurate on the range and performs exceptionally well.
+Both the M9 and 92FS can achieve 10-shot groups of 3 inches or less at approximately 50 meters, based on official testing criteria.
+That’s roughly 55 yards, demonstrating reliability and precision.
+This level of match-grade accuracy is impressive, ensuring consistent performance shot after shot by Beretta.
+It sets the 92FS and M9 apart, as many other top-tier handguns require costly and time-intensive upgrades to achieve such precision.
+Undoubtedly, these pistols deliver exceptional accuracy straight out of the box!

 Cost